liangcheng-yu/hyperlight/README.md

 To run the dotnet tests and examples you will need to download the simpleguest.exe and callbackguest.exe applications from [here] (https://github.com/deislabs/hyperlight/releases) and copy them to `src/tests/Guests/simpleguest/x64/debug/simpleguest.exe` and  `src/tests/Guests/callbackguest/x64/debug/callbackguest.exe` respectively.
 The directories do not exist, so you will need to create them first (note that they are case-sensitive).

+On Linux and PowerShell, you can use `mkdir -p` to create these directories.

 ## Debugging The Hyperlight Guest Applications or GuestLibrary